 When you’re authentic, you’re real and revealing.
 It’ll make you happier too!
 How much of your true self do you reveal to the outside world?
 It’s probably a fraction of who you are.

 Author and speaker, Mike Robbins, equates it to an iceberg.
 Usually, only the tip of an iceberg shows above water.
-How much of your true personality are you hiding below the surface?
+How much of your real personality are you hiding below the surface?

 Embrace the journey of life